vtchitruong/vtchitruong.github.io/docs/mos/powerpoint-2016/exam-2/project-4.md

 ## Task 5

-Merge this presentation with PoliceAuction_2.pptx located in the GmetrixTemplates folder.
+Merge this presentation with PoliceAuction_2.pptx located in the **GMetrix Templates** folder.
 Accept only the change made to slide 4.

 ???+ Tip "Hint"